mathtrials/setup-g6k-with-ntru/steup.md

 # Setup-g6k-with-ntru
-### All these steps are for ubuntu 20.04 and might not work on news versions.
+### All these steps are for ubuntu 20.04 and might not work on newer versions.

 First do,
 ``` console